 Human – Not many humans make their homes in Orur, preferring the comparative safety of the nearby Kingdom of Norianir.

-Dwarf – There are few dwarves in Orur, living primarily in the mountain range near the end of the peninsula.
+Dwarf – There are some Stone Dwarves in Orur, living primarily in the mountain range near the end of the peninsula.
 Iron Dwarves do not come to the country.

 Kor – There are more Kor in Orur than in any other nation in Arcur.
 The savagery of the land suits their strength and ferocity, and making Orur the perfect homeland for the race of outcasts.